 This format continued until the late 1990s and then in 2008, to commemorate the 200th anniversary of the arrival of the first bale of Australian-grown Merino wool in Europe, the award was again reborn as the Woolmark Project Protégé.
 Ten young creators were paired with world famous designers including Donatella Versace, Calvin Klein, Paul Smith and, in a legendary return to the prize, Karl Lagerfeld, who acted as personal mentors to their chosen protégés.
 Also in 2008, Chinese designer Qiu Hao was announced the winner of The Woolmark Prize by Sonia Rykiel in Paris, and The Woolmark Company leveraged support from retailers and secured Parisian concept store Colette as the exclusive stockist of Qiu Hao’s limited-edition wool garments.

 Today, the International Woolmark Prize’s retail partner network is a crucial ingredient to the long-term success of the designers involved in the prize.
-Every year, the head buyers of some of the best stores from around the world, including Harvey Nichols, SSENSE, Lane Crawford, L’Eclaireur and David Jones attend the final judging process of the global collections, and are instrumental in then bringing these garments to consumers in London, Paris, Hong Kong, New York, Sydney and of course to the online community.
-As the most recent womenswear winner of the prize Ruchika Sachdeva states, “One of the most important elements of the International Woolmark Prize was the opportunity to sell through the world’s leading retailers.
-It provides new designers a foot in the door, as one of the hardest things to do is make a retailer believe in you the first time”.
+Every year, the head buyers of some of the best stores from around the world, including Lane Crawford, Boon The Shop, mytheresa.com, MATCHESFASHION.com and net-a-porter.com are instrumental in then bringing these garments to consumers in London, Paris, Hong Kong, New York, Sydney and of course to the online community.
+“The International Woolmark Prize is most definitely the best foundation for young and talented designers in the fashion industry,” said Boon The Shop Women’s Head Buyer Kei Lee.

 The illustrious judging panel of the 2012/13 International Woolmark Prize final.
 From left to right: Donatella Versace, Diane von Furstenberg, Franca Sozzani and Victoria Beckham.